plausible-denial/notes/Snippets/managing_multiple_gits.md

+---
-# Managing Multiple Git Repositories
+title: 'Managing Multiple Git Repositories'
+date: '2025-01-15'
+tags: 'engineering, tinkering, snippets'
+---

 I had several folders without initialized Git repositories that I needed to upload to GitHub.
 To automate this process, I used the following script to set up and push all the repositories to their remote origins.